gerstung-lab/SARS-CoV-2-International/var/README_template.md

 # International SARS-CoV-2 genomic surveillance

 This repository uses the `genomicsurveillance` model to estimate daily growth rates of a variety of SARS-CoV-2 lineages in selected countries.
 It fits a logistic linear model to daily lineage counts using a Dirichlet-Multinomial model.
 The growth rates are modelled in a hierarchical Bayesian fashion using stochastic variational inference.

+The model is described in detail in our publication [Genomic reconstruction of the SARS-CoV-2 epidemic in England](https://www.nature.com/articles/s41586-021-04069-y).

-It pulls aggregated data from `cov-spectrum.org`; the underlying data is proved by GISAID.
+The current code pulls aggregated data from `cov-spectrum.org`; the underlying data is proved by GISAID.
 Case data is from Our World in Data.

 Latest update: {date}.